-One of the Inside talks that’s given us a lot to think about was presented by Amy Hurst, Associate Professor at NYU and Director of The Ability Project who researches accessibility challenges and assistive technologies.
-Her primary focus has been developing DIY design and fabrication tools so that others can “DIY’ and build their own assistive technologies.”
+One of the Inside presentations that’s given us a lot to think about was Amy Hurst‘s talk on developing assistive technology for individuals with disabilities.
+Hurst is an associate professor of Human-Centered Computing at NYU and Director of The Ability Project .
+She researches accessibility challenges and her primary focus has been developing DIY design and fabrication tools so that others can “DIY’ and build their own assistive technologies.”

-In her talk, Hurst explained that she wants to overcome the idea that designing assistive technologies is an engineering practice–identify the problem, provide an engineered solution.
-Hurst notes that this approach has historically resulted in uneven uptake by end users.
+In her talk, Hurst explained that she wants to overcome the idea that designing technology is an engineering practice–identify the problem, provide an engineered solution.
+Hurst notes that this approach has historically resulted in uneven uptake by end-users.
 The products were the wrong color, the wrong size, the wrong material, the wrong shape.
-Instead, designers should focus more clearly on each individual user to better understand their needs and preferences.
+Instead, designers and technology-developers should focus more clearly on each individual user to better understand their needs and preferences.
 And in fact, today’s digital design and fabrication tools allow designers to do that.
-The process Hurst teaches encourages designers to more carefully consider user needs, and they involve the end user throughout the design and production process.
-The result is a more user-focused technology, and an end-user who has been empowered by participation and who is more invested in the resulting technology.
+The process Hurst teaches encourages designers to more carefully consider user needs, and they involve the end-user throughout the design and production process.
+The result is a more user-focused technology and an end-user who has been empowered by participation and who is more invested in the resulting technology.
 That empowerment, Hurst says, ultimately leads to greater acceptance and use of the assistive technology.

 Hurst’s research into DIY takes this end-user focused process further.
 What could be more empowering than DIY tools and technologies that allow people to create their own assistive technologies?